rayjung95/react103-wine-api-redux/instructions/0-client-side-routing.md

   }
 });

+// An example page...
 const Page2 = React.createClass({
   ...
 });

+// Another example page...
 const Page1 = React.createClass({
   gotoNext() {
-    this.props.navigator.navigateTo({
+    // Use the router to navigate to Page2 this.props.navigator.navigateTo({
       title: 'Page 2',
       component: Page2,